 For your security, it’s always important to update all your apps to the latest versions, as developers consistently identify vulnerabilities and patch them.

-How to update your router app
+How to update the ExpressVPN firmware on your router

 Why use a VPN on your Wi-Fi router?

 If you have ExpressVPN on your router, anything connected to the Wi-Fi will enjoy the protections of ExpressVPN—and there’s no limit to how many devices you can connect to your router.
 These include devices not normally compatible with VPNs or apps in general, such as game consoles, smart TVs, smart fridges, and any other IoT items.